-The drive mechanism of the HMMS is from a commercial garden railway system ("Lehmann-Groß-Bahn", LGB, since 2007 part of Gebr.
-Märklin & Cie.
-GmbH, Göppingen, Germany).
-The drive mechanism (2 DC engines & wheels) were removed from a replica Diesel hydraulic locomotive and mounted under an aluminium plate $(300 \text{ mm} \times 1000 \text{ mm})$ incorporating a downward-facing U-profile to increase mechanical stability.
+Göppingen, Germany).
+The drive mechanism (two DC engines and wheels) were removed from a replica Diesel hydraulic locomotive and mounted under an aluminium plate (300 mm × 1000 mm) incorporating a downward-facing Uprofile to increase mechanical stability.
 This plate serves as the carrier platform of the (a) sensors, (b) data acquisition, and (c) control system for speed and position.
-The HMMS moves on original

-- LGB rails with a track gauge of 45 mm.
-The rails are made of brass: due to its high electrical conductivity, electrical power for the entire HMMS system was supplied through the rails (infeed: 24 VDC, 5 A).
-This infeed covers the total use of the HMMS, which is approx. 3 A for all devices and the rest is used for the drive mechanism, which differ depending on the speed and/or the inclination.
-The power was fed in continuously - every 25 m starting in the middle of the HMMS track (forest edge) and going into both directions (feed points were at positions: 25 m, 50 m, 75 m, 100 m, 125 m) to avoid power loss over long distances.
-Spring-mounted pick-up shoes (sliding contacts) on both sides of the engines tapped the power from the rails. - Speed and the driving direction of the HMMS are controlled by an analogue throttle (provided by LGB).
-It's potentiometer is controlled via the HMMS software and a data acquisition (DAQ) device with an analogue output (for a more detailed description of the DAQ device see Sect.
+The HMMS moves on original LGB rails with a track gauge of 45 mm.
+The rails are made of brass: due to its high electrical conductivity, electrical power for the entire HMMS system was supplied through the rails (infeed: 24 V DC, 5 A).
+This infeed covers the total requirement of the HMMS, which is approx. 3 A for all devices, and the rest is used for the drive mechanism, differing depending on the speed and/or the inclination.
+The power was fed in continuously every 25 m starting in the middle of the HMMS track (forest edge) and going in both directions (feed points were at positions: 25, 50, 75, 100, 125 m) to avoid power loss over long distances.
+Springmounted pick-up shoes (sliding contacts) on both sides of the engines tapped the power from the rails.

+Speed and the driving direction of the HMMS are controlled by an analogue throttle (provided by LGB).
+Its potentiometer is controlled via the HMMS software and a data acquisition (DAQ) device with an analogue output (for a more detailed description of the DAQ device see Sect.
 2.1.2).
-The output of the analogue throttle can be set ranging from 0 VDC (motor standstill) to 24 VDC (full throttle), with the polarity determining direction (+: forwards, -: backwards). - The Sensors and Micro PC of the HMMS need a 12 VDC supply with constant polarity.
+The output of the analogue throttle can be set ranging from 0 V DC (motor standstill) to 24 V DC (full throttle), with the polarity determining direction (+: forwards, -: backwards).
+The power supply of the engines with maximum 24 V DC is the first electrical circuit on the HMMS, but the sensors and Micro PC of the HMMS need a 12 V DC supply with constant polarity.
 This is provided by a DC/DC-converter in the second electrical circuit of the HMMS, which has a programmable and stabilised output.
-Occasional breakdowns of electrical power are buffered by an on board storage battery (12 VDC, 0.8 Ah). - For determination of position and speed, as well as for changing the driving direction, the HMMS was equipped with a commercial raster bar code scanner (CLV412-1010, SICK Vertriebs GmbH, Düsseldorf, Germany).
+Occasional breakdowns of electrical power are buffered by an on-board storage battery (12 V DC, 0.8 Ah).

+For determination of position and speed, as well as for changing the driving direction, the HMMS was equipped with a commercial raster bar code scanner (CLV412-1010, SICK Vertriebs GmbH, Düsseldorf, Germany).
 The applied "Code 39" bar code contains information of the distance from the starting point.
 Besides determination of the position and speed, it is possible to programme distinct speed profiles along the measuring track.
 The position of each bar code can be used as a turning point for reversing the driving direction of the HMMS.